ghartsel/GX-Kernel/content/introduction.md

 ### Fault Management

-Fault management has three aspects; 1) fault detection, 2) fault handling and reporting and 3) fault recovery.
+Fault management has three aspects; 1) fault detection, 2) fault handling and reporting, and 3) fault recovery.

 The kernel uses its fault analysis area for fault management.
 These data are described in detail in a separate section.